agroce/tstl/README.md

 want to really hammer your SSD (don't even think about doing this on an actual hard drive).

-You can also try the `--persist` option to `tstl_afl_fuzz`, which in will often improve fuzzing speed by a large margin; however, for this is less well-tested than the non-persistent mode.
+You should also also try the `--persist` option to `tstl_afl_fuzz`, which in will often improve fuzzing speed by a large margin, and dramatically improve afl results (since throughput is so critical); however, this is somewhat less well-tested than the non-persistent mode.
+With more testing, this will likely become the default setting, so you may want to jump ahead of the curve, and only run non-persistent if persistent mode seems to cause problems.

 This is a powerful testing option, as it lets you use afl's great heuristics to fuzz things that are at best highly inconvenient with